 Please see the Digital Studies Certificate website for a list of certificate staff and committee members.

-As an interdisciplinary certificate, students are encouraged to explore courses across disciplines and areas of interest.
-Once declared, students have access to unique and exciting courses where they not only study digital media, but learn to be savvy users and creators of digital media that they can use in their professional lives.
-Examples of work that students create include websites, videos, illustrations, posters, podcasts, and more (see examples of student work on our website).
+Students who pursue the Digital Studies Certificate have access to unique and exciting courses where they not only study digital culture but learn to be savvy users and producers of digital media that they can use in their professional lives.
+Examples of work that students produce include websites, videos, illustrations, posters, podcasts, and more.
+See examples of student work on our website.